ShravanaHS/beginner-embedded-c-pic-projects/README.md

 ---
-## inside a microcontroller gpios clocks  more
+## Inside a Microcontroller: GPIOs, Clocks & More

 **What they are:** Imagine your microcontroller has many "digital doors" or "switches."
 These are GPIO pins.
 You can configure each "door" to be either:
 * **Input:** To read if a button is pressed, or if a sensor sends a HIGH/LOW signal.